CESNET/eInfra-docs/docs.it4i/general/capacity-computing.md

 HyperQueue lets you build a computation plan consisting of a large amount of tasks and then execute it transparently over a system like SLURM/PBS.
 It dynamically groups tasks into PBS jobs and distributes them to fully utilize allocated nodes.
 You thus do not have to manually aggregate your tasks into PBS jobs.

-See the [project repository][a].
+Find more about HyperQueue in its [documentation][a].

 ![](../img/hq-idea-s.png)